 If you find your website in this list, congratulations!
 Google considers your page one of the best and most relevant to the given keyword.
 But don’t miss the chance to strengthen and improve your ranking.

 Improving your search rankings organically can be the biggest factor when it comes to beating out your closest online competitors.
-Millions of searches occur in all kinds of markets on a daily basis, so getting your site up in the rankings will boost your day to day online visibility.
+Since billions of searches happen every day, getting your site up in the rankings for the right keywords can really pay off.

 Whoever is ranking currently on the first page of results are your SEO competitors.
 You can check each competitor’s web page and analyze its content, structure and usage of the particular keyword.
-Click the small arrow to open a page in your browser.
-Or, click the URL to open the SEMrush URL Overview report and see what other keywords the page is ranking for, its backlinks and the share of traffic this page brings to the website.
+You can click on the small arrow to open the page in a new tab or click on the URL to open an Organic Research report for that webpage.

 Tip: You can export each part of the report in XLS or CSV formats.

-With the Keyword Overview report, you can also find the top text ads (4) that appear for a keyword in paid search results.
+Below the organic listings you can also find the top PLA Copies (product listing ads), Ad Copies (Google Ads) that appear for a keyword in paid search results.
 Take these as inspiration for writing your own ad copy and analyze the landing pages they are pointing to.

-If you’re an ecommerce website, pay attention to the top product listing ads (5).
+If you’re an ecommerce website, pay attention to the top product listing ads.
 These advertisers are your top Google Shopping competitors.

-Also, the Ads History widget (6) will show how actively websites were bidding on the keywords in the last 12 months.
-Click it and you’ll be forwarded to the Keyword Ads History report, which will give you detailed information.
+The Keyword Ad History widget will show how actively websites bid on the keyword in the last 12 months on the national level.
+Click it and you’ll be forwarded to the Keyword Ads History report, which will have more information.